Neats29/banana/README.md

 To start, please clone the project (ToDo: Add URL) and install the following:
 - `$ npm install -g gulp, bower, cucumber, cordova ionic, strongloop`
 - `$ npm install` (to get all the dependencies).
-- Run `$ gulp` (Default task) to generate your dist folder in ionic/www.
+- Run `$ gulp` (Default task) to generate your dist folder in ionic/www

-To create a new project, you can follow Ionic's installation guide: (http://ionicframework.com/docs/guide/installation.html)
+To create a new project, you can follow Ionic's [installation guide] (http://ionicframework.com/docs/guide/installation.html)

 ## Configure Platforms